 How you eat and speak will be more affected when you do not have any dentures or replacements than if you do have dentures.
 Many people report full dentures make their lips feel pushed forward.
 This can be an adjustment to wearing dentures for the first time.

 How Much Do Dentures Traditionally Cost?

-Dentures can range anywhere from $1,000 to $10,000, depending on the type of denture.
+Dentures can range anywhere from $1,000 to $10,000, depending on the type.
 One common misconception is that removable dentures are more affordable than fixed dental implants.
 In reality, it’s actually the opposite.

 Removable dentures are more expensive because they require a lot of maintenance and need to be replaced every 4-7 years.
 Fixed dental implants last a lifetime without needing replacement teeth – typically, with only maintenance visits every 6 months or so are required – which makes them more affordable in the long run.